• Skip to main content

 The Ultimate Property Investment Checklist

 Since starting my property career in 2005, I've been on quite the journey.
-Over the years, I've fine-tuned my approach to sourcing properties, not just for myself, but for my clients too.
+Over the years, I've fine-tuned my approach to sourcing properties, not just for myself, but for my clients and our property sourcing company too.
 This experience led me to create something I wish I'd had when I was just starting out – a comprehensive Property Investment Checklist.

 This isn't just any checklist; it's a distillation of years of hands-on experience and lessons learned.
 Today, it serves as the cornerstone investment criteria for every property strategy and property deal I consider, whether it's for my own real estate portfolio or for my clients.

-This due diligence checklist isn't just theory – it's a practical tool you can start using right away to analyse your current or upcoming property deals.
-Think of it as your property investment cheatsheet, designed to help you avoid common pitfalls and make informed decisions.
+This checklist isn't just theory – it's a practical tool you can start using right away to analyse your current or upcoming property deals.
+Think of it as your property investment cheatsheet, designed to help you avoid common pitfalls and make informed decisions when carrying out due diligence on your investment properties.

 Property Investor Checklist